Nursing (NURS)

 May be repeated; only 6 hours may be applied to the degree.

-A critical examination of the evolution of approaches to nursing theory and nursing science and the impact on research theory development and clinical practice.
+A critical examination of the philosophical foundations, approaches, and evaluation of nursing theories and the impact on nursing and nursing science.

 Examination and critique of theories from nursing and the physical, biomedical behavioral, and sciences and their application to nursing science.

-Selected roles and professional responsibilities in diverse settings and preliminary application of basic research skills.
+Exposure to selected roles and professional responsibilities of the nurse scientist in diverse settings and preliminary application of basic research skills.

 Nursing leadership in complex health care organizations.